 What happens when we reach an agreement?

-In most cases, the mediator will draft a memorandum of understanding, which reflects in detail the issues on which there is an agreement.
+In most cases, the mediator will draft a mediation report, which reflects in detail the issues on which there is an agreement.
 The parties would meet with the mediator to review the draft and make any necessary changes.
-They would then review the documents with their lawyers, and the lawyers may make additional changes to protect their clients’ interests before the agreement is signed.
+They would then review the documents with their lawyers, and the lawyers may make additional changes to protect their clients’ interests before it is turned into an agreement and signed.